ibm-cloud-docs/dns-svcs/ha-dr.md

 ### Control plane
 {: #ha-control-plane}

 {{site.data.keyword.dns_full}} is a globally available (GA) service.
-Its public API endpoints for DNS configuration are available through a global load balancer deplyed in two [multizone regions](#x9774820){: term} (MZRs) of {{site.data.keyword.cloud_notm}}, ensuring high availability.
+Its public API endpoints for DNS configuration are available through a global load balancer deployed in two [multizone regions](#x9774820){: term} (MZRs) of {{site.data.keyword.cloud_notm}}, ensuring high availability.
 These regions are Dallas and Washington, DC.
 If one region experiences an outage, the global load balancer automatically routes API traffic to the other region.
 For example, if the Dallas region is unavailable, requests are redirected to other available geographic regions—in this case, Washington, DC.

 In the event of a global failure, the control plane is restored with a focus on reducing data loss for resources.
 Therefore, customers should also plan for disaster recovery.